HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 HH, HL and LL, LH sequences only occur on long vowels.

 #####Classification of tonal orthographic marking
 Following Roberts (2009:143) the Navajo tonal orthography would be a case of "exhaustive" tone marking because it is less than one tone mark per pitch level in the language.
 Roberts points out that others have called this "minimal" marking.
-Reasons for his change in termonology are well presented and the reader hear is encouraged to read Robert's arguements.
+Reasons for his change in terminology are well presented and the reader hear is encouraged to read Robert's arguments.

 * Roberts, David.
 2009.
 Visual Crowding and the tone orthography of African languages.
 Written Language & Literacy 12.1: 140-55. http://dx.doi.org/10.1075/wll.12.1.07rob